hzwer/WritingAIPaper/README.md

 [AI Paper Production and Publication](https://github.com/hzwer/WritingAIPaper?tab=readme-ov-file#ai-paper-production-and-publication): It outlines the process of paper submission, review, and publication in AI conferences.

+[AI Conference Recommendations]: Some information of notable AI conferences that you might find useful.

 [Common Negative Review Comments](https://github.com/hzwer/WritingAIPaper/tree/main?tab=readme-ov-file#common-negative-review-comments): It lists common criticisms reviewers might have and suggestions for revision.

 [If the Paper Is Not Accepted](https://github.com/hzwer/WritingAIPaper/tree/main?tab=readme-ov-file#if-the-paper-is-not-accepted): It offers advice on dealing with rejection and improving the paper for future submissions.